whiteand/protos-ts/README.md

 Usually the case is that some messages in your project are "encode" only and some of the are "decode" only.
 But since they are highly coupled - you must load both encoding and decoding functions.
 This tool for each message creates separated folder with each necessary function placed in it's own place.

+Also `protobufjs` uses JS to read, parse and compile `.proto` schemas to javascript.
+This tool is written in Rust.
+So as a result it will be much faster than protobufjs.

 ## Usage

 ```